gaurav-varma/gauravvarma.dev/data/blog/rails-7-adds-weekday_options_for_select-and-weekday_select.md

 Check out this [pull request](https://github.com/rails/rails/pull/42979) for more details.

-This article was originally published on the this [website](https://www.bigbinary.com/blog/rails-7-adds-weekday_options_for_select-and-weekday_select).
+This article was originally published on this [website](https://www.bigbinary.com/blog/rails-7-adds-weekday_options_for_select-and-weekday_select).